INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 ## Examples

-For examples of using BlackLab Server from (many) different programming languages, see [here](from-different-languages.html).
+There's code examples of using BlackLab Server from [a number of different programming languages](from-different-languages.html).

 Below are examples of individual requests to BlackLab Server.
 NOTE: for clarity, double quotes have not been URL-encoded.